 How Licensed Providers Are Ahead of This

-For mosquito control and general perimeter pest management, this ban has minimal direct impact — most mosquito products use pyrethroid insecticides rather than neonicotinoids.
+For mosquito control and perimeter pest management, this ban has minimal impact.
+Most mosquito products use pyrethroid insecticides, not neonicotinoids.
 The primary disruption is grub programs and soil-applied systemics.

 Frequently Asked Questions